-These OTG goggles are not only bigger and wider than the standard goggles, but they also ensure safety, comfort, wider range of vision and fits perfectly to your glasses.
+These OTG goggles are not only bigger and wider than the standard goggles, but they also ensure safety, comfort, a wider range of vision, and fit perfectly into your glasses.
 The inside is padded and foamed to protect the glass even in a collision.
 It has an anti-fogging feature and you can wear it even if you don’t use glass.

 Q: How to wear glasses with a motorcycle helmet?

 Ans: If you wear prescription glasses, you should use open-faced or flip-up helmets for a better experience.
 Select the helmet that has groves inside to fit your glass arms.
 You also need glasses that have padded straight and thin arms for more comfort.
 Also, make sure that the helmet and glass fitment is perfect.

 Q: What can I do when my glass fogs up while wearing a helmet?

 Ans: You can use anti-fog spray or solution to prevent your glasses from fogging up in cold weather.
 You can also warm your glass for a bit before going outside for a ride, it will keep your glass clean in snowy weather for a longer time.